EKnifsend/aws-lambda-from-ecr/README.md

 $ cdk deploy
 ```

-This should create an ecr image in the cdk repository generated by CDK when you ran 'cdk bootstrap', an IAM role called "lambda-basic-role", and create a lambda function called <your-lambda-function> deployed via the ecr image.
-Unfortunately, through this method, you cannot specify the image tag nor the repository to which the image is sent to.
+This should create an ecr image in the CDK repository generated by CDK when you ran 'cdk bootstrap', an IAM role called "lambda-basic-role", and create a lambda function called <your-lambda-function> deployed via the ecr image.
+Unfortunately, through this method, you cannot specify the image tag nor the repository to which the image is pushed to.
 Also be aware a new image is created an pushed to ecr each time you deploy your CDK script.
-To learn more about AWS CDk, I found this video to be a helpful guide in starting a CDK script: "https://www.youtube.com/watch?v=Vjkac2gfKuo&list=LL&index=10".
+To learn more about AWS CDK, I found this video to be a helpful guide in starting a CDK script: "https://www.youtube.com/watch?v=Vjkac2gfKuo&list=LL&index=10".